-All drivers and riders will know that on some days they feel and perform better than on others.
+All drivers know that on some days they feel and perform better than on others.
 On some days they tend to have more near misses than on other days.
 This applies equally to people being tutored.
-But why is that?

-Performance and relationships with others are affected by physical condition, state of mind and attitude.
-Similarly, a trainee's attitude will affect their willingness to accept what their Tutor is saying.
-Tutors may need to adopt a different tuition style tailored to the personality of individual students to help them gain the most from the advice given to them.
+Performance and relationships with others are affected by our physical condition, state of mind and attitude.
+Similarly, a trainees' attitude will affect their willingness to accept what their Group Tutor is saying.
+Group Tutors need to adopt a different tuition style tailored to the personality of individual students to help them gain the most from the advice given to them.
 They will need also to recognise the various limits of their students and ensure that their safety is not compromised.

-The Goals for Driver Education (GDE), a European framework, is detailed in the current version of Roadcraft in two places.
+The Goals for Driver Education (GDE) is detailed in the current version of Roadcraft.
 This is essential knowledge and understanding so that areas of human behaviour can be adequately understood and explained.